 - You are now fully moved in and just need to get completely unpacked.

-If you hired your professional movers to assist with packing, unpacking, disassembly, and assembly of furniture, they will handle all these tasks.
+If you hired your professional long distance movers to assist with packing, unpacking, disassembly, and assembly of furniture, they will handle all these tasks.

 During the process of moving on the day of your move, expect to have discovered something you forgot to pack or have something you need to repack.
 Also, expect delays if it is a busy day.
 Moving day doesn’t often go smoothly, but if you expect the hassles, they won’t meet you unprepared.
 Now that the things to expect on a moving day are clear to you, we hope you will be able to properly get ready for your move to avoid any avoidable stress.